 A series of 6 races per season over a designated 5 Kilometre course.
-The Summer Handicapper calculates handicaps and publishes results separately for men and for ladies.
-Basic points are awarded in each race to the first 50 men finishers and to the first 30 women finishers, with 50 points to the first man, 49 points for the second and so on.
-The first woman is awarded 30 points, the second 29 points and so on.
-Finishing positions lower than 50th for men and 30th for women do not qualify for basic points in that race.
+The Summer Handicapper calculates handicaps and publishes results separately for men and for women.
+Basic points are awarded in each race to the finishers, with 200 points to the first man, 199 points for the second and so on.
+The first woman is awarded 200 points, the second 199 points and so on.
+Finishing positions lower than 200th for men and women do not qualify for basic points in that race..

 Additional points (Bonus Points) are awarded for Personal Best performances in a race, provided that the member has completed 5 previous races over the same course.
 If all 6 races are completed in a season the 5 best points scores count towards the total.
 In addition, the first finisher in each race wins a £5 prize voucher.

 Races run over various distances in a calendar year.

 Race distances are:

 - 10 miles

 All races completed over these distances will qualify, regardless of the surface on which they are run.
 As long as the race is advertised to be over the appropriate distance there is no need for an official Certificate of Accuracy to be produced.
 The only time that a Certificate of Accuracy is required is when a member claims to have broken a Club record.

 The Race Championship results compiler will award 200 points to the fastest time in a category, then 199, etc. Categories are All Men, All Women, Veteran Men (MV35, MV45, MV55 & MV65) and Veteran Women (FV35, FV45, FV55 & FV65).
 If a member completes more than 5 distances in a calendar year, the best 5 distances count to their total.